danfuzz/flat-xml/README.md

 * `+` &mdash; indicates newline-terminated content / data at the given path.
 This is either data directly under a tag or quoted content inside an attribute value.
+Note: If the `--quote` option is used, no `+` lines will ever be printed.

-* `-` &mdash; indicates the end of content / data at the given path, the value of which is *not* newline-terminated.
+* `-` &mdash; indicates the end of content / data at the given path, the value of which is *not* implicitly newline-terminated.
 Any time there is data at all, it will be terminated by a possibly-empty `-` line.

 The third field is the data associated with a `+` or `-` action, if any.
 The data is output with entities translated, so if the XML is `blort &amp; fizmo` the output value will be `blort & fizmo`.
+If the `--quote` option is used, the value will be in the form of a Bash-`eval`-able `$'...'` string (about which see `--quote` above for more info).

 The output is produced in the same order that elements appear in the original XML document.